Home › Forums › Programming › E32-TTL-100. vs E32-433T20D. setup byte data

 But I don’t understand, because the author of the code had no problems programming directly with UPDI.
 In fact, the programming works fine for me, with a successful verification.

 I should probably modify the code to integrate your library, but I’m not good enough for that.
 I have try but no success.
-Thank you.
+Thank you.-

-This reply was modified 5 days, 1 hour ago by F1SSF.
-Reason: add picture
+This reply was modified 2 months, 2 weeks ago by

 I absolutely hadn’t thought of that.
 I’m a complete novice.
 Thank you very much, everything’s fine.